LyamTalbot/Scala-Reversi-and-LinkedIn-Queens/README.md

 * The code cross-compiles to JS and some of it can be played at all in the browser: 1 mark
 * It appears to play correctly in the browser: 3 marks

-* Your Queens solver works in the browser for the simple grids: 2 marks
+* Your Queens solver works in the browser for the simple grids: 3 marks
 * Your Queens solver works in the browser for the harder grid: 1 mark

 Quality:

 * Overall quality judgment (functional, readable, tidy, concise): 3

+Video:

+* Video and explanation: 4